-Now this is where things took a turn.
-Rather than putting the new passengers backpack in the back of the van with the rest of the bags, he decided to put the bag in our sitting space.
+Now, this is where things took a turn.
+Rather than putting the new passenger’s backpacks in the back of the van with the rest of the bags, he decided to put the bag in our seats.
 To clarify, he decided to put it in MY space and was adamant about me moving over all the way so I sat squashed next to Pete.
 That was not going to fly.
-So while the bus driver continued the journey I decided to move the backpack in between Pete and I.
+So while the bus driver continued the journey I decided to move the backpack between Pete and me.

 This was the worst move I could have made in the eyes of the bus driver.
 He started yelling at me to put the bag back.
 I kept asking him why and he kept yelling.
 We moved the bag closer to us to try to reach a compromise.
 This made him stop yelling but he made a point to let everyone know he was pissed off.
-How did he make his point?
-You may ask.
+How did he make his point, you may ask?
 Well, he decided he would now drive like a bat out of hell!
-Whipping around cars and curves, braking erratically, speeding like a nascar driver.
+Whipping around cars and curves, braking erratically, and speeding like a Nascar driver.
 We were all holding on for dear life.
-Needless to say we made it to Kep in record breaking time!
-We got out of the van, looked at the Australians and we all joined in nervous, uncomfortable laughter while discussing how angry I made that driver by moving a backpack.
+Needless to say, we made it to Kep in record-breaking time!
+We got out of the van, looked at the Australians and we all joined in nervous, uncomfortable laughter while discussing how angry I made that driver by just moving a backpack.

-What it really boiled down to was not the fact that I moved the backpack.
-It was that I undermined the driver in where the best place for the backpack was.
+What it really boiled down to wasn’t the fact that I had moved the backpack.
+It was that I undermined the driver.
 I embarrassed him.
 If there is one thing we learned about Southeast Asian culture, it is that they don’t like confrontation and embarrassment; one must save face in public.

 So we said goodbye to our Australian friends and headed up a hill towards our accommodation, Casa Kep.
 We thought we had booked a guesthouse but when we arrived it became apparent we had booked more of a homestay.
 We don’t have a problem with homestays.
 We’ve stayed at quite a few during our travels.
 However, we prefer lodging with a bit more privacy.
 The most awkward part of our guesthouse was that we had to cross through the living room/office area to get to our ‘private’ bathroom, which was located right next to the owner’s bedroom.
 This was not the most ideal situation, but we made do.